TempeHS/2023IST--BioMech-Heart-monitor-Orgil/README.md

-Help Michelle's heart and minimise her heart attacks.
-This will be dont possible by a heart monitor connected to her from wrist to chest which will send light waves that aim to calm and stabilize her heart rate.
+The goal of this project is to help Michelle's heart attacks and minimise it.
+This will be done possible by a heart monitor connected from wrist to her chest which will then prooced to send light electricity vibrations that will calm and stabilize her heart rate to a balanced state
+I am working alone and aim to complete this task